alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 ## Your own application model

 While getting an application for free is nice, it's even nicer to build your own.
-For that, lets start by whiping the **application.alan** file and then start over with this:
+For that, lets start by wiping the **application.alan** file and then start over with this:

 ```
 users
 	dynamic :  .
 'Users'
 	password : .
 'Password'

-roles
-	'User' : dynamic
+interfaces

-root #writer 'User' #reader 'User' {
+root {

 }